 Applications are accepted year-round.
 Once an application is submitted, prospective board members will be notified when vacancies arise and/or when the Annual General Meeting is scheduled.

 Upon submission of the completed application form, the Membership and Board Development Committee may interview candidates to determine acceptability.
-The Membership and Board Development Committee may then recommend potential applicant(s) be accepted on an interim basis to the Board of Directors at the next regular Board Meeting where the composition of the Board of Directors has fallen to less than 8.
+The Membership and Board Development Committee may then recommend potential applicant(s) be accepted on an interim basis to the Board of Directors at the next regular Board Meeting.
 Interim Board Members must be elected at the next Annual General Meeting (see bylaws).

 Potential applicants are encouraged to submit the completed application form any time of the year.

 Nominations by an ESPC member in good standing are also accepted from the floor at the Annual General Meeting, in addition to candidates proposed by the Membership and Board Development Committee.
 The nominee(s) from the floor will be asked to present their qualifications and commitment to the ESPC’s mission and answer inquiries from the floor prior to a vote by the ESPC membership.

 How To Apply